stefanofa/awesome/README.md

 *   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.

 *   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP / Go cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges